prahimi94/groupie-tracker/README.md

 4. Open your browser and navigate to:
     ```arduino
     http://localhost:8080
-    or
-    http://localhost:8082 for running with go routines

-5. Input your text, choose a banner, color, align, and generate your ASCII art!
+5. Go to artists menu and filter your selections.

-4. You can run test from root with this command:
+6. You can run test from root with this command:
     ```arduino
     go test ./...

 ## Project Structure and Implementation
 Project has 2 main components